SwatiVerma2/Jira-Notes/README.md

    Provides an overview of **Software Development Life Cycle (SDLC)**, **Agile methodologies**, and the **Scrum framework**, which form the foundation for understanding how Jira is used in modern development environments.

 2. **02_Jira.md**:
-   Focuses on the core features and functionalities of **Jira**, including how to create and manage issues, boards, workflows, and reports.
+   Focuses on the core features and functionalities of **Jira**

 3. **03_Jira-Practical.md**:
-   A hands-on guide covering practical exercises and real-world scenarios to help users implement Jira in their projects.
+   A hands-on guide covering practical exercises including how to create and manage issues, boards, workflows, and reports.

 4. **04_Jira-Slack-Integration.md**:
    Explains how to integrate **Jira with Slack** for seamless communication and issue tracking within teams.